danielcristho/that-i-write/caddy-load-balancer/README.md

 **3.** Least Connection (`lb_policy ip_hash`)

-Aight let's dive into Least Connection, unlike Round Robin which is a simple, sequential algorithm, Least Connection is a dynamic and more intelligent load balancing policy.
+Aight, let's dive into Least Connection.
+Unlike Round Robin, which is a simple, sequential algorithm, Least Connection is a dynamic and more intelligent load balancing policy.
 It chooses the backend server with the fewest number of currently active requests.
 This policy is excellent for situations where your requests have a highly variable processing time.

 For example, if one of your servers gets a handful of complex, long-running requests while the others are handling many small, quick ones, this algorithm will automatically route new traffic to the servers that are less burdened, preventing a single server from becoming a bottleneck.
-If there's a tie meaning two or more servers have the same lowest number of connections Caddy will randomly choose one of them.
+If there's a tie, meaning two or more servers have the same lowest number of connections, Caddy will randomly choose one of them.

 **How to Configure**: